UrielOfir/os-practice/docs/people/dont_open_the_curse.md

 ░░░░░░▐▌░░░░░░░░░█░

 hoooo you are cursed!
-Testing github auto merge action
+Testing github auto merge action.

 ▒▒▒░░░░░░░░░░▄▐░░░░
 ▒░░░░░░▄▄▄░░▄██▄░░░